jbettmann/myFlix-Angular-client/README.md

 ## Description

-Using the myFlix REST API build in a [previous project](https://github.com/jbettmann/myFlix-app), this client side version of the myFlix App was build with Angular.
+Using the [myFlix REST API](https://github.com/jbettmann/myFlix-app) build in a previous project , this client side version of the myFlix App was build with Angular.
 Users are directed to a welcome screen where they have the options of logging in or signing up.
 Once logged in and upon clicking on a particular